mdolab/MACH-Aero/machFramework/contribute.rst

 ^^^^^^

 We use `black <https://github.com/psf/black>`_ for formatting Python codes.
+The version we use can be installed with:

+.. prompt:: bash

+    pip install black==22.3.0

-Please install it following its documentation and run it at the project root with:
+``black`` can then be run at the project root with:

 .. prompt:: bash